 If any dye is visible on either sheet of blotting paper, do not clean the ribbon with that solvent.
 You can now try other solvents in the same way.
 If the dyes are not colourfast in any of the solvents, then dry-cleaning should only be attempted by a textile conservator or professional dry-cleaner.

 If the blotter shows no sign of dye, clean the ribbon using the technique described above, swabbing and blotting a small area at a time.

 Do not iron the ribbon.
 To flatten it, place it between two sheets of blotting paper that have been very slightly dampened with distilled or deionised water.
 Put some map weights - or two or three books - on top of the blotter for up to 30 minutes.

 If you wish to reattach the ribbon to the medal, stitch it carefully with cotton or silk thread.
 Do not use staples of sticky tape to hold ribbons together.

 Medal ribbons are vulnerable to light damage.
 Light can fade the dyes in a short time and make the fibres brittle, especially if they are silk.
-Ribbons are best stored in the dark, as described under storing your medals.
+Ribbons are best stored in the dark.
 Interleave acid-free paper between the medal and ribbon to reduce the chance of the metal staining the ribbon.